realasfngl/Grok-Api/README.md

 A free Grok API wrapper that allows you to use Grok without API access or account authentication.

+# This project is outdated and discontinued as it is not possible to write with Grok without account anymore.

 ## Overview

 This project provides a Python-based API wrapper for Grok AI, enabling you to interact with Grok's conversational AI without requiring official API access or account credentials.
 It includes both a direct Python interface and a FastAPI server for easy integration into your applications.